Under the Gentle Guidance and Support of Ad Bax ...

 DYNAMO organizes a structure calculation project in a "GMC" (Generalized Molecular Coordinate) directory.
 This directory starts with a collection of tables which describe the covalent geometry of the molecular system.
 These tables are created by DYNAMO based on sequence information.
 After the GMC directory has been created, additional tables can be added containing the experimental restraints.
 The typical steps are as follows:

-1. Specify the residue sequences of the segments in the molecule or complex.
+1. Specify the residue sequences of the segments in the molecule or complex, which should be saved in the file gmc_record.txt.
 This can be done in a few ways:

-2. Based on the sequence information, DYNAMO automatically creates the definitions of covalent geometry.
+2. Based on the sequence information and options in the file gmc_record.txt, DYNAMO automatically creates the definitions of covalent geometry.
 In DYNAMO, these are stored as a series of NMRPipe-format tables with specific names in a General Molecular Coordinate (GMC) directory:

 File Name Contents